GustavoFri/GustavoFri.github.io/_pages/moreaboutme.md

 It seems that I'm an **INTJ-A/INTJ-T**.
 >**Mind**: 82% Introverted **Energy**: 77% Intuitiive **Nature**: 68% Thinking **Tactics**: 64% Judging **Identity**: 60% Assertive

-*People like to treat their daily lives as a theatrical stage, playing the roles that society expects of them in certain situations, as posited by *Erving Goffmana*, one sociologist.*
+*People like to treat their daily lives as a theatrical stage, playing the roles that society expects of them in certain situations, as posited by Erving Goffmana, one sociologist.*

 MISC
 ===